 Coachmen Industries, Inc. was founded in Middlebury, Indiana, in 1964 by Claude, Keith and Tom Corson.
-The three brothers recognized business opportunities in the new and growing recreational vehicle (RV) industry and tried to combine their business experience in finance, marketing and manufacturing.
+The three brothers recognized business opportunities in the new and growing recreational vehicle (RV) industry and combined their business experience in finance, marketing and manufacturing to form their new company.

 Their confidence in the RV industry was well founded.
-From first-year production that included 12 travel trailers, one pick-up truck camper and 80 truck caps, the Company has become a diversified, full-line manufacturer of recreational vehicles under many well-known brand names with well over 450,000 units manufactured.
-The Company's RV product line includes travel trailers, fifth wheel trailers, Class C mini-motorhomes and Class A motorhomes.
-The Coachmen RV complex consists of 135 acres with 687,000 square feet of assembly facilities under roof.
+From first-year production which included 12 travel trailers, one pick-up truck camper and 80 truck caps, the Company has become a diversified, full-line manufacturer of recreational vehicles under many well-known brand name with over 450,000 units manufactured to date.
+The Company's RV product line includes trave trailers, fifth wheel trailers, Class C mini-motorhomes and Class A motorhomes.
+The Coachmen RV complex consists of 135 acres with over 812,000 square feet of assembly facilities under roof.